The Greatest Love of All: Music video

 Houston's music video was filmed at Harlem's Apollo Theater in New York City.
 In the video, she is a successful singer who is about to perform in front of an audience.
 She reminisces about the time when she was a child performing in a talent competition and receiving encouragement from her mother.
-The video features Houston's mother Cissy Houston playing herself, supporting a young Whitney, as well as hugging present Whitney at the end of the video.
+The video features Houston's mother Cissy Houston playing herself, supporting a young Houston, as well as hugging present Houston at the end of the video.
 It was directed by Peter Israelson, filmed with James Contner as DP and Steadicam operator Robin Buerki shooting 35mm film.
 In February 2020, the music video was restored in 4K.

 Reception

 Critical reception

 Many critics called the song the centerpiece of Houston's debut album.
 Stephen Holden of The New York Times wrote that "Houston sings it with a forceful directness that gives its message of self-worth an astounding resonance and conviction" and called the song a compelling assertion of spiritual devotion, black pride, and family loyalty, all at once.
 Don Shewey of Rolling Stone wrote that as the song builds, Houston "slowly pours on the soul, slips in some churchy phrasing, holds notes a little longer and shows off her glorious voice."